Determ1n1st/foundry-fund-me-f25/README.md

 # 🏗️ foundry-fund-me-f25

-A Solidity smart contract that allows users to fund a contract owner in **USD-equivalent ETH**, using a **Chainlink Price Feed** for conversion.
+A Solidity smart contract project that allows users to fund a contract owner in **USD-equivalent ETH**, using a **Chainlink Price Feed** for conversion.
 The contract ensures that only those who meet the **minimum funding requirement** can contribute, and only the **owner** can withdraw funds.
 This project is part of my smart contract security research journey.

 ---